Biden’s chief of staff at center of controversy over White House budget pick

 Sen. Joe Manchin III (D-W.Va.) announced he will vote against Tanden, imperiling her nomination in a narrowly divided Senate and putting the White House in the awkward position of scrambling to find Republican votes to secure her confirmation.
 One key GOP senator — Sen. Lisa Murkowski (R-Alaska) — said Wednesday that she has not made a decision, although she was critical of Tanden’s past rhetoric and skeptical of the White House’s efforts to persuade her.
 Sen. Charles E. Grassley (R-Iowa), whom administration officials named as a potential supporter, said Thursday that he would oppose Tanden.

 If Tanden’s nomination is withdrawn, Klain’s handling of it may face scrutiny.
-Senate Budget Chair Bernie Sanders, (I-Vt.) whose staff worked closely with Klain after the 2020 presidential primary, was not given a heads up about Tanden, although Sanders and Tanden have often been at odds.
+Senate Budget Chair Bernie Sanders, (I-Vt.) whose staff worked closely with Klain after the 2020 presidential primary, was not given a heads-up about Tanden, although Sanders and Tanden have often been at odds.
 Critics also contend that Klain and other White House officials should have known Tanden faced a difficult path to Senate approval, based on her reputation among GOP lawmakers, and that they should have reached out to Republicans earlier.

-“The White House misjudged this,” said Brian Riedl, conservative scholar at the libertarian leaning Manhattan Institute.
-“Had they done outreach to Republican senators, they would have known that Tanden has long been well known in Republican circles.”
+“The White House misjudged this,” said Brian Riedl, conservative scholar at the libertarian= leaning Manhattan Institute.
+“Had they done outreach to Republican senators, they would have known that Tanden has long been well-known in Republican circles.”

 Appearing on MSNBC on Wednesday night, Klain strongly defended Tanden as a “superb” pick to lead OMB and said “we’re fighting our guts out” to get her confirmed.
-If rejected by the Senate to lead OMB, Klain said, Tanden would be given an administration position not requiring Senate confirmation.
+If rejected by the Senate, Klain said, Tanden would be given an administration position not requiring Senate confirmation.
 The White House declined to comment or make Klain available for this story.

 “Let me be clear: We’re going to get Neera Tanden confirmed.
 That’s what we’re working for.
-And she will be prove her critics wrong as an outstanding budget director that works with people on both sides of the aisle,” Klain said on MSNBC on Wednesday night.
+And she will be prove her critics wrong as an outstanding budget director that works with people on both sides of the aisle,” Klain said on MSNBC Wednesday night.
 “That’s what I think her record truly shows.”

 Klain and Tanden have overlapped in Democratic circles for more than two decades.
 Klain served as a board member at the Center for American Progress Action Fund, the advocacy arm of the Center for American Progress, the think tank led by Tanden.

-After serving as Biden’s chief of staff during the Obama administration, Klain was also brought in as a senior adviser to Hillary Clinton’s 2016 campaign.
+After serving as Biden’s chief of staff during the Obama administration, Klain was brought in as a senior adviser to Hillary Clinton’s 2016 campaign.
 Tanden is a long-standing Clinton confidante.
-And Klain’s relationship with the Clintons goes all the way back to Clinton’s first White House term, as well as serving as chief of staff to former vice president Al Gore.
+And Klain’s relationship with the Clintons dates to Bill Clinton’s first term in the White House, as well as serving as chief of staff to former vice president Al Gore.

 When Klain was appointed to coordinate the U.S. response to the Ebola outbreak during the Obama administration, Tanden issued an effusive statement in 2014, praising him.

-White House officials said that Tanden is well-liked across the administration and that the president is strongly sticking by her nomination -- something acknowledged even by those skeptical of the pick.
+White House officials said that Tanden is well-liked across the administration and that the president is sticking by the nomination — something acknowledged even by those skeptical of the pick.

-Biden has also said that Tanden is “smart as hell" and called her a “brilliant policy mind with critical, practical experience across government."
+Biden has said that Tanden is “smart as hell" and called her a “brilliant policy mind with critical, practical experience across government."
 The president has repeatedly vowed to find the votes to secure her approval through the Senate.
-Biden did not come up with the idea to nominate Tanden, but closely reviewed her nomination before deciding to support her, the Democratic officials said.
+Biden did not come up with the idea to nominate Tanden but closely reviewed her nomination before deciding to support her, the Democratic officials said.

-Other senior administration officials -- including Vice President Harris; Steve Ricchetti, White House counselor; and Reema Dodin, deputy legislative director -- are also among those viewed as loyal to Tanden and supportive of her continuing to fight for her nomination, according to two people granted anonymity to share details of internal dynamics.
+Other senior administration officials — including Vice President Harris; White House counselor Steve Ricchetti; and Reema Dodin, deputy legislative director — are also among those viewed as loyal to Tanden and supportive of her continuing to fight for her nomination, according to two people granted anonymity to share details of internal dynamics.

-One senior official involved in the selection of Biden’s cabinet, granted anonymity to share details from internal conversations, said Tanden was a “no-brainer for a high-level policy role” in a Democratic administration and enjoyed substantial support among Biden’s team.
+One senior official involved in the selection of Biden’s cabinet, who spoke on the condition of anonymity to share details from internal conversations, said Tanden was a “no-brainer for a high-level policy role” in a Democratic administration and enjoyed substantial support among Biden’s team.

-In addition to recommending Tanden, during the nomination process, Klain also strongly recommended Merrick Garland, Biden’s pick for attorney general; Deb Haaland, his pick for interior secretary; Jennifer Granholm, the nominee for energy secretary; and Cecilia Rouse, his choice to lead the White House Council of Economic Advisers, according to one person granted anonymity to discuss private deliberations led by the president.
-Those nominees are all expected to have a smoother path to confirmation, with Manchin announcing he will vote for Haaland on Wednesday.
+In addition to recommending Tanden, Klain also strongly recommended Merrick Garland, Biden’s pick for attorney general; Deb Haaland, his pick for interior secretary; Jennifer Granholm, the nominee for energy secretary; and Cecilia Rouse, his choice to lead the White House Council of Economic Advisers, according to one person granted anonymity to discuss private deliberations led by the president.
+Those nominees are all expected to have a smoother path to confirmation, with Manchin announcing Wednesday that he will vote for Haaland.

-Still, Tanden’s selection has fueled Republican complaints about the direction of the administration, particularly due to her insults of GOP lawmakers on Twitter.
+Still, Tanden’s selection has fueled Republican complaints about the direction of the administration, particularly because of her insults of GOP lawmakers on Twitter.
 She called Sen. Susan Collins (R-Me.) “the worst” and referred to Senate Minority Leader Mitch McConnell (R-Ky.) as “Voldemort," among other epithets.
 Tanden deleted many of these tweets before her confirmations hearings and apologized for them repeatedly during her hearings.

 “This administration has a lot of experienced people in it, and I was surprised that red flags did not go off, or that they weren’t raised when Neera Tanden was first discussed,” Collins said on Wednesday.